pdollar/edges/readme.txt

 4. Getting Started.

  - Make sure to carefully follow the installation instructions above.
- - Please see "edgesDemo.m" to run a demo and get basic usage information.
+ - Please see "edgesDemo.m" and "edgeBoxesDemo" to run demos and get basic usage information.
  - For a detailed list of functionality see "Contents.m".

 ###################################################################

 5. History.

+Version NEW
+ - adding Edge Boxes object proposal code

 Version 2.0 (06/20/2014)
  - second version corresponding to arXiv paper